aja512/Hospital-LMS/README.md

 # Hospital-LMS 🏥 🩹 ⚕️

-This was ap mini-project created using Web Technologies like HTML, CSS, Bootstrap, PHP, JQuery, JavaScript, AJAX.
+This was a mini-project created using Web Technologies like HTML, CSS, Bootstrap, PHP, JQuery, JavaScript, AJAX.

 **Database:** MySQL